 This course focuses on applying interdisciplinary analyis to develop pragmatic solutions to concrete, real-world energy problems.
 Students will work in interdisciplinary teams to address issues arising in the Syracuse community or central New York region.
 The first few weeks of the semester will be devoted to development and refinement of term project proposals.
 The remainder of the semester will consist of weekly progress reports from the teams, along with the milestones discussed below.
 Grades will be based on quality of the interim progress reports and the final presentation and written report.
 Attendance is expected at all class meetings.

 The term project will be carried out in a series of stages and will involve the following assignments or "milestones":

 Primary and Alternate Proposals

-Due 9/29.
+Due 9/24.
 The team will submit feasibility assessments of the primary and alternate project proposals.
-The contents and structure of a feasiblity assessment will be described in detail in a handout in class.
+The contents and structure of a feasiblity assessment are described in more detail here.
+The files will be submitted via Blackboard.

-Due 11/10 with revised presentation on 11/17.
-On 11/10, the team will submit a complete presentation (PowerPoint or Prezi) and will present it to the class.
-Thet team will prepare and present a revised presentation on 11/17.
+Due 11/5 with revised presentation on 11/12.
+On 11/5, the team will submit a complete presentation and will present it to the class.
+The team will prepare and present a revised presentation on 11/12.

-Under SU’s religious observances policy, classes meet at their regularly scheduled times on religious holidays.
-However, you have an opportunity to make up any examination, study, or work requirements that may be missed due to a religious observance as long as you notify your instructors before the end of the second week of classes.
-To make the process as easy as possible, an online notification system is available through MySlice/Student Services/Enrollment/My Religious Observances from the first day of class until the end of the second week of class.
+SU religious observances notification and policy, found at the URL below, recognizes the diversity of faiths represented among the campus community and protects the rights of students, faculty, and staff to observe religious holidays according to their tradition.
+Under the policy, students are provided an opportunity to make up any examination, study, or work requirements that may be missed due to a religious observance provided they notify their instructors before the end of the second week of classes for regular session classes and by the submission deadline for flexibly formatted classes.
 If you prefer, however, you can notify me directly by email.
 In either case, just check with me and we'll work out an arrangement that fits your schedule.